aws-ia/terraform-aws-eks-blueprints/examples/eks-cluster-with-observability/README.md

 ### Deployment Steps

 - Clone this repository: `git clone https://github.com/aws-samples/aws-eks-accelerator-for-terraform.git`
-- Initialize a working directory:
+- Initialize a working directory
 ```
 cd examples/observability/eks-cluster-with-observability
 terraform init
 ```
 - Fill-in the values for the variables in `dev.tfvars`
   - The password for OpenSearch must be a minimum of eight characters with at least one uppercase, one lowercase, one digit, and one special character
-- Verify the resources created by this execution:
+- Verify the resources created by this execution
 ```
 export AWS_REGION=<ENTER YOUR REGION>   # Select your own region
 terraform validate